logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-actions/user-interface-actions/picture-handling/check-picture/_index.md

             ![](/images/TA4VS_Help/Images/test_result_unverified_node.png)

     -   In order to resolve unverified picture checks, refer to Resolving unverified picture checks.
--   **Restriction:** You will not be able to verify test results if you have executed tests from the command line or Microsoft Test Manager.
+-   {{<restriction>}} You will not be able to verify test results if you have executed tests from the command line or Microsoft Test Manager.